June 2014 Senior Activity Calendar

 - Senator Robert F. Kennedy was assassinated (1968)

 - World Environment Day

 Crafts: Hot Air Balloons

 Encourage your seniors to make easy hot air balloons on this day of the first hot air balloon flight.
 Hang the balloons as decoration throughout your Activity Room.

 On this day that the first personal computer went on sale, host a computer class for residents.
 Teach residents how to surf the Internet to find information that is of interest to them.

 Reduce, Reuse, Recycle

-On this World Environment Day, encourage residents to recycle their trash.
-If your facility does not already have one, start up an Environmental Club.
+For this World Environment Day, encourage residents to recycle their trash.
+If your facility does not already have one, start an Environmental Club.
 Invite representatives from your local government to show your facility how to recycle properly.

 Where Were You?
 Social